Take Robert, a mid-level manager at a consulting firm.

 In a typical day, he might start out strong—up early to walk the dog or shuffle the kids off to school—but it’s downhill from there.
 He spends most of his time sitting, is over scheduled with meetings, and is distracted throughout the day.
 To catch up, he works through lunch and eats an unhealthy meal at his desk.

 In the evening, he battles traffic, then jumps right back into family responsibilities.
-He might fall asleep close to midnight…but not before checking up on news and politics on Facebook.
+He might fall asleep close to midnight…but not before checking up on social media (with a feed full of politics, arguments, and bad news.)

 His chronic stress is costing him.
-And it’s costing his business.
+And it’s costing his business too.

 How Wellness Programs can Help